Advertisement Space

 How do I get the columns from a REF CURSOR?

-When working with dynamic sql you sometimes have to get the columns (names, types etc.) at runtime because the result isn't always the same.
+When working with dynamic SQL you sometimes have to get the columns (names, types etc.) at runtime because the result isn't always the same.
 This can easily be achieved when working with a cursor by using dbms_sql.describe_columns, but when you have a SYS_REFCURSOR things get a bit tricky.

 Recipe #1 - Oracle 11g only

 Since Oracle 11g there's a method called DBMS_SQL.TO_CURSOR_NUMBER(l_rcursor) which you can use to cast a ref cursor into a cursor and use dbms_sql.describe_columns.
-The following example shows you how to get a list from an SQL SELECT query which is located in a string and dynamically openend into a REF CURSOR.
+The following example shows you how to get a list from an SQL SELECT query which is located in a string and dynamically opened into a REF CURSOR.

 DECLARE